ArthurSonzogni/chromiumos-platform2/cryptohome/docs/cryptohome_modernization_apis.md

     when we move WebAuthn secret into auth session, Chrome shouldn't process this step, but return the auth session ID to u2fd in a successful response of WebAuthn verification, then let u2fd do the InvalidateAuthSession.

+### Chrome wants to do UpdateAuthFactorMetata for Any Factor

+1.  `StartAuthSession` - Chrome initiates an AuthSession with `AUTH_INTENT_DECRYPT` AuthIntent.
+2.  `AuthenticateAuthFactor`
+3.  `UpdateAuthFactorMetadata` -
+    - Ensure that AuthFactor provided has all information, existing and any new information that needs to be updated.
+    - Any metadata field that is updated by cryptohome will be ignored.
+4.  `InvalidateAuthSession`